RongjiangWang/SDM/README.md

 Zhang, Y. (2025).
 A Simple Method for Improving the Resolution of Geodetic Slip Inversion.
 Geophysical Journal International 241(3), 1781–1790.

 ------------------------------
-Last update: Zhuhai, Dec 7, 2025, by Rongjiang Wang
+Last update: Dec 7, 2025, by Rongjiang Wang